cybersmithio/tenablecli/README.md

 To launch a scan in Tenable.io the syntax is: ./tenablecli.py scan launch foldername scanname

 For example: ./tenablecli.py scan launch "Server Scans" "Basic network scan of server VLAN"

+# Downloading a CSV of all agents
+This is currently only available for Tenable.io.
+Running this will create an agents.csv file in the current directory.

+To launch: ./tenablecli.py agent download csv